 Students are expected to work, and excel in a self-paced learning environment; individualized help is given when needed.

-This is a Career Ready Assessment Program: Reading (Level 4), Locating Information (Level 5) and Math (Level 5).
+Career Ready Assessment: Reading (Level 4), Locating Information (Level 5) and Math (Level 5).
 Call (435) 750-3188 to schedule an appointment.
 Need a review?
 Get a sneak peek at the Assessment Center or enroll directly into the Academic Learning Center by calling (435) 753-6780.

 Please note: A composite ACT score of 17 or a composite SAT score of 1210 can waive assessment requirements if taken no more than four years prior to enrollment.